scarletbright/avalanche-docs/docs/v1.0/en/api/admin.md

 ### admin.startCPUProfiler

-Start profiling the COU utilization of the node.
+Start profiling the CPU utilization of the node.
 Will write the profile to the specified file on stop.

 #### Signature
 ```go